 Jack rolled up the sleeves of his black turtleneck.

-His pale skin was in stark contrast against the darkness of the rooftop around him.
+His pale skin was in stark contrast to the darkness of the rooftop around him.
 It prickled in the cold air whipping around him.
 The dark sky eased his tense muscles as he stood in the shadow of a roof shed.
 He then rubbed his eye, drowning out the sounds of police sirens speeding off several kilometers away.

 That's when a man's voice started to shout angrily from below.

 Unafraid of the height, Jack boldly strode to the edge of the rooftop.
-He peered down into the dark alley below.
+He peered down into the dark alleyway below.
 It was empty and cluttered with workman's tools.
 In the streetlamps nearby, a long shadow cast over one of the walls.
 It was running away from something Jack couldn't see, but then a second shadow took off after the first in a dead chase.

 So Jack wasted no time.

 He used the rooftops to pursue both men.
 Jack melted into the cover of the shadows and using his lithe body to maneuver around obstacles quickly.
 Confident and controlled, he skillfully leaped across each rooftop at a speed that few parkour runners had.

 When he landed on the other side, he made an expert barrel roll, shifting his center of gravity to his shoulder and pulled up into a stand.
 Jack prepared to run to the next ledge but froze near the edge.
 The hairs on the back of his neck rose up like needles.

 He instantly dropped into a crouch, applying more pressure to his heel and nimbly lifted his legs to cover more ground and reduce the sound of his steps.

 When he neared the shadowy ledge, Jack craned his neck over to look down.